itsHudson/ITsHUDSOnSpace/Machine_And_Deep_Learning/0001_Supervised_Learning_Type/0002_Classification.md

 # 2.6 How Classification Training Works

-This section explains how the model learns.
+This section explains how a classification model learns patterns from labeled examples.

----

 ## 2.6.1 Training Formula

+This section shows the basic training cycle.

 ```text
 Input → Prediction → Error → Update → Repeat